wiktorkoscielny/react-ecommerce-graphql/README.md

-# React e-commerce website with graphQL api on Apollo server and opus builder
+# React e-commerce website with graphQL api on Apollo server and with opus builder

 ## General info